Offboarding and Employee Exit Strategy

 How to implementant an offboarding process

 The section below illustrates how an offboarding process may differ by maturity phase of a company.
-On the next page, we provide step-by-step instructions for creating your offboarding process.
+Below that, we provide step-by-step instructions for creating your offboarding process.

 Startup